owlchester/kanka/resources/api-docs/1.0/bookmarks.md

 <a name="bookmark"></a>
-## Menu link
+## Bookmark

-To get the details of a single menu link, use the following endpoint.
+To get the details of a single bookmark, use the following endpoint.

 | Method | URI                       | Headers |
 | :- |:--------------------------|  :-  |